Synthetixio/synthetix/docs/contracts/FeePool.md

 * [`DelegateApprovals`](DelegateApprovals): A storage contract containing addresses to which the right to withdraw fees has been delegated by another account, for example to allow hot wallets to withdraw fees.
 * [`RewardEscrow`](RewardEscrow.md): The contract into which inflationary SNX rewards are paid by the fee pool so that they can be escrowed for a year after being claimed.
 * [`RewardsDistribution`](RewardsDistribution.md): This contract, in the guise of the [`rewardsAuthority`](#rewardsauthority), distributes allocations from the inflationary supply to various recipients.
 * [`Depot`](Depot.md): Allows users to exchange between Synths, SNX, and Ether.
-The Depot uses the fee pool to know what transfer fees were being incurred on its transfers, although the transfer fee is now nil.
+The Depot uses the fee pool to know what transfer fees were being incurred on its transfers, although the transfer fee has been nil since before [SIP-19](https://sips.synthetix.io/sips/sip-19).

 ---